tjmtmmnk/modekun/README.md

 moderate live chat

 ## Usage
-Now, modekun can be used only in Youtube, and only Japanese.
+Now, modekun can be used only in Youtube and Mildom, and only Japanese.

 - moderate
   - repeat post